-Welcome to my review of the best shin guards in the market!
+Welcome to my review of the best shin guards on the market!

-In this review, I will provide you all the things you need to know in selecting the best brands around and which one suits your style.
+In this review, I will provide you with all the things you need to know in selecting the best brands around and which one suits your style.
+You may also want to read related reviews such as Best Boxing Gloves for Training and Best Percussion Massagers.

-The purpose of shin guards is to protect you and your opponent from possible injuries.
+The purpose of shin guards, as said earlier, is to protect you and your opponent from possible injuries, not only on your shins, but to every part of your body that might get struck by kicks.

-Since combat sports like MMA, Muay Thai, Tae Kwon Do, etc. involves a lot of kicking, then the injury is almost inevitable without any gear on your shin.
+Since combat sports like MMA, Muay Thai, Kickboxing, etc. involve a lot of kicking, then an injury is almost inevitable without any gear on your shin, especially if it is not well conditioned.
+On contrary, it is also possible to injure your opponent.
+There have been instances wherein blocking kicks using the forearm causes to ulna to snap.

 The Venum Kontact Evo shin guard is the best option if you’re looking for overall comfortability.
 In terms of comfort, I’d say that the pads are a perfect ten out of ten.